-Health Care Proxy Vs Power Of Attorney
+Health Care Proxy vs Power Of Attorney

-What Is A Health Care Proxy?
-How Does It Work?
+What is a Health Care Proxy?

 Understanding health care proxy vs power of attorney is important.

-This person is responsible for carrying out your wishes, so it’s important to consider your beliefs and discuss these with your health care proxy.
+This person is responsible for carrying out your wishes, so it’s important to consider your beliefs and discuss these with your health care proxy candidate.
 It’s also a good idea to discuss your wishes with your primary health care providers, so he or she can provide information and guidance appropriate to your situation.
-Make sure you differentiate health care proxy vs power of attorney.
+Make sure you can differentiate health care proxy vs power of attorney.

-Permanent & Temporary Health Care Agents
+Permanent & Temporary Power of Attorney Agents

 Your health care agent could be responsible for decision making on your behalf on a temporary or permanent basis.
 Temporary decisions are made during a limited time period in which you are unable to make a decision for yourself.
 For instance, if a decision must be made while you are undergoing surgery, your health care agent would make that decision.
 Once you regain consciousness, the agent loses his or her authority over your health care decisions.